Douglas Wigdor: Grammys corruption scandal

 On January 21, 2020, five days before the 62nd Annual Grammy Awards ceremony, Wigdor filed a complaint with the EEOC on behalf of Deborah Dugan alleging that she was unlawfully stripped of her role as President and CEO of The Recording Academy in retaliation for her complaints of gender discrimination, voting irregularities, financial mismanagement and conflicts of interest at the Academy.
 The case prompted widespread controversy surrounding the credibility of the awards and reportedly caused Taylor Swift to cancel a surprise performance at the ceremony in solidary with Dugan.
 Hours before the ceremony, Wigdor publicly called on the Recording Academy to immediately reinstate Dugan as CEO.
-Alicia Keys, the ceremony’s host, appeared to reference Dugan’s allegations during her opening monologue.
-Other celebrity musicians who have publicly backed Dugan amid the controversy include Nicki Minaj, Sheryl Crow, Chuck D, Sean Combs and Tyler, the Creator.
+Alicia Keys, the ceremony's host, appeared to reference Dugan's allegations during her opening monologue.
+Other celebrity musicians who have publicly backed Dugan amid the controversy include Nicki Minaj, Sheryl Crow, Chuck D, and Tyler, the Creator.
 Later that year, The Weeknd accused the Recording Academy of ongoing corruption after his chart-topping studio album After Hours was shut out of the nominations for the 63rd Annual Grammy Awards.